What should I do?

 - One day in duration, consists of walk-through inspections, interviews, and documentation review.

 - Locally trained and approved (by Sumerra) Third Party Auditors.
+If you are a service provider/auditor and are interested in being an approved auditor, please click here.

 - Chosen based on a combination of availability, previous audit quality, location.